 Follow the Liberation Route and uncover personal stories, key moments and important locations from the liberation of Europe at the end of World War II.
 This international project pays tribute to a pivotal moment in recent European history: the military actions and efforts that brought about the end of World War II.
-It’s a story of liberation that began with the D-Day landings in Normandy in June 1944, and continued onwards across the continent, as Allied troops eventually broke away from the French beaches, pushing back Axis forces to liberate France, Belgium and Holland.
-As well as sites in Holland, France, Luxembourg, Belgium and England, the Liberation Route continues into Germany, Poland, and south to Italy.
+It’s a story of liberation that began with the D-Day landings in Normandy in June 1944, and continued onwards across the continent, as Allied troops eventually broke away from the French beaches, pushing back Axis forces to liberate France, Belgium, Luxembourg and Holland.

 Contact GO Experience

-For more information about the Libaration Rout tours or itineraries, contact us by email, phone or fill out the form below.
+For more information about tailor made Libaration Rout tours or itineraries, contact us by email, phone or fill out the form below.

 Phone / Whatsapp: +31(0)6 498 69 004